arturictus/wrappi/README.md

 After checking out the repo, run `bin/setup` to install dependencies.

-Run test:
 ```
 bin/dev_server
 ```
 This will run a rails server.
-The test are running agains it.
+The test are running against it.

 ```
 bundle exec rspec